 Renshi Melanie Loxton began her training at a local Tae Kwon Do school at the age of 17 in Crescent Valley, British Columbia.
 After a year and a half, a move took her away from her training.
-Eventually settling into Ontario, her new house, and her Marriage, she was ready to pursue her passion for the Martial Arts.
+Eventually settling into Ontario, and her new home, she was ready to pursue her passion for the Martial Arts.

 She began her training in Goju Ryu Meitoku-Ha under Hanshi Ken Tallack.
 After a few months of Karate training, she was introduced to her first weapons class and continues to train in both Karate and Kobudo.